 Treatment for Incontinence

-Urinary incontinence treatment depends largely on what type of incontinence you’re experiencing.
+Urinary incontinence treatment depends largely on what type of incontinence you are experiencing.
 Treatment can mean different things to different people.
 Stress incontinence treatment may include exercises.
 Urge incontinence treatment may involve bladder training.
-It may be necessary to combine medications or a pessary, with other types of treatment to ensure you the most comfort possible.
+It may be necessary to combine medications or a pessary, with other types of treatment to ensure that you are as comfortable as possible.
 If your case is more advanced, there’s a slight chance that you may require surgery.

 There are some additional lifestyle changes that that can have a major impact on your condition.
-The top OB/GYN in Queens, NYC and his highly skilled staff take the time to educate you about your condition and the things you can do on your own to improve your symptoms.
+Our highly skilled staff take the time to educate you about your condition and the things you can do on your own to improve your symptoms.
 You may receive instructions that include: